 - Solid Battery Life: It offers up to nine hours active battery life, which should see it through plenty of use.

-- Lightweight and Compact: The $90 Echo Dot is effectively a smaller, slimline version of the Echo with hands-free, voice controlled interaction via its clever array of microphones for around-the-room voice recognition.
+- Lightweight and Compact: Echo Dot is effectively a smaller, slimline version of the Echo with hands-free, voice controlled interaction via its clever array of microphones for around-the-room voice recognition.
 In the shrink, it still requires mains power, but has lost the big speakers, with only modest audio.

 - Best for Bluetooth: This change encourages users to run sound via Bluetooth or an audio lead, to hook the Dot up to your stereo, while it can also work as an alarm clock or play a radio show next to your bed.